-Auditing is an important process necessary to provide assurance about the accuracy and transparency of corporate financial statements.
 This subject introduces the principles and practices of external auditing in the public accounting domain within the framework of Australian and International Auditing Standards.
-Whilst the audit risk model and each phase of the audit process is presented, emphasis is also placed on ethical considerations, independence and corporate governance.
+This subject focuses on the critical analysis and application of the audit risk model, auditing standards and each phase of the audit process.
+Emphasis is also placed on ethical considerations, independence and corporate governance relevant to the practice of external auditing of corporate financial statements.

 |Faculty||Bond Business School|